shidhincr/blog-drafts/drafts/welcome-es6-javascript-is-not-fany-anymore.md

 console.log(a) // Reference error: a is not defined
 ```

-`let` also binds the scope to the current block.
-So in our second example, we use `let` to solve the scoping problem:
+`let` also binds the scope of the variable to current block.
+In our second example, we can use `let` to solve the scoping problem:

 ```javascript
 var anchors = document.getElementsByTagName(“a”);